SaadA-7/summaryflow/README.md

-# SwiftDigest - AI Text Summarizer
+# SummaryFlow - AI Text Summarizer

 A modern web application that generates concise summaries from long text using pre-trained transformer models.
 Built with React, Flask, and Hugging Face Transformers for fast, accurate text summarization.